Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

-Doing so is a compromise between assigning an individual and a global concentration parameter.
-Using a global parameter $\rho$ might affect the estimates of the mean if the variances differ significantly because the model can't adjust the concentration parameter.
-Conversely, assigning an individual parameter makes the model too flexible.
-This might negatively affect the model's ability to spatially correlate the observations.
-This concern also leads us to set the standard deviation for the lower term, $\varsigma$, instead of sampling for it.
-Even with a tight prior on $\varsigma$, the variance of the lower terms will be greater if we sample for the standard deviation.
-In addition, we do not use another Gaussian process to model the variance parameter $\varphi_\ell$ for computation reasons and for fears of making the model too rich.
-Still, a normal distribution is useful because it will allow us to separately sample the hierarchical mean, $\nu$, from the lower term, $\varphi_\ell$.

 \textbf{Heterogenous Spatial Random Direction Model} There are two ways to incorporate spatial information for heterogeneous spatial random direction patterns.
-The first way is to again integrate spatial information in the means of the von Mises distributions.
-We call this model the \textit{Spatially Varying von Mises Component Mixture} model or \textit{SvM-c}.
-As an analogy, the \textit{SvM-c} is to \textit{SvM} as the \textit{iVM} is to the \textit{vM}.
+The first way is to integrate spatial information in the means of the von Mises distributions.
+We call this model the \textit{Spatially varying von Mises component mixture} model or \textit{SvM-c}.
 More specifically,

-In other words, each observation may be distributed according to one of $K$ von Mises distributions with probability $\lambda_k$ regardless of its location.
-Each distribution's mean parameters, $\v{m_k} \in [0, 2\pi)^N$, is transformed from two draws, $\v{z_{k, 1}}, \v{z_{k, 2}} \in \mathbbm{R}^N$, from one of $K$ Gaussian process with potentially its own mean $\v{\mu}_k \in \mathbbm{R}^N$ and covariance matrix $\Sigma_k$.
+According to this model specification, each observation may be distributed by one of $K$ von Mises distributions with probability $\lambda_k$ regardless of its location.
+Each distribution's mean parameters, $\v{m_k} \in [0, 2\pi)^N$, are transformed from two draws, $\v{z_{k, 1}}, \v{z_{k, 2}} \in \mathbbm{R}^N$, from one of $K$ Gaussian process with potentially its own mean $\v{\mu}_k \in \mathbbm{R}^N$ and covariance matrix $\Sigma_k$.
 This transformation is accomplished using the $\textrm{arctan}^*$ function element-wise.
 A distribution's concentration parameters, $\v{\rho_k}$, are again random variables, $\v{\varphi_k}$, that have been exponentiated.
 These random variables are distributed according to a hierarchical normal distribution.
 At a lower level, they are distributed according to a normal distribution with the same standard deviation, $\varsigma$, but with different hierarchical means, $\nu_k$.
 These hierarchical means, $\nu_k$, are given the same hyperprior, $\textrm{N}(0, \tau)$.

+In other words, for the concentration parameter in \textit{SvM-c}, we use the following hierarchical prior: